Ghayathri3110/AI-response-quality-evaluator-agent/README.md

-# AI Response Quality Evaluator Engine
+# AI Response Quality Evaluator Agent

 A multi-agent LLM evaluation system that scores AI-generated responses across relevance, accuracy, hallucination, and completeness using a RAG pipeline grounded in TruthfulQA and SQuAD.